anelguel/designing-data-intensive-apps/README.md

-# designing-data-intensive-apps
+# Designing Data-Intensive Applications
-Designing Data-Intensive Applications Documentation
+This holds the documentation for Designing Data-Intensive Applications by Martin Kleppmann and is divided by chapter.